brwnsugr/ruby_notification_work/README.md

   ```

 2. How to run Test Code on CLI
-  - located on Root Directory of this project, type it as belows.
+  - From the Root Directory of this project, type the command below.
   ```bash
   $ pwd
   ~/ruby_notification_work   ####check if here's on Root dir on the project.